exwm/yt_clipper/readme.md

 ## Values

-Crop is given as x:y:w:h where x:y is the distance left:top from the top left corner and w:h defines the width:height of the output video.
-Each value is a positive integer in pixels. w and h can also be iw and ih respectively for the input width and input height.
+Crop is given as x-offset:y-offset:width:height.
+Each value is a positive integer in pixels.
+Width and height can also be iw and ih respectively for input width and input height.

 ## Useful YouTube Controls